mendix/docs/content/howto/mobile/native-navigation.md

 ## 6 Customization

-Out of the box the bottom bar and top bar have a default styling and the styling can be changed as described [here](/refguide/native-styling-refguide#pages).
-However, if further customization is needed, like a total different design, it is possible to create a [pluggable widget](/apidocs-mxsdk/apidocs/pluggable-widgets#1-introduction), and or model the UI using the open and close page options.
+Out of the box, the bottom bar and top bar have a default styling.
+This styling can be changed as described [here](/refguide/native-styling-refguide#pages).
+However, if you want to further customize the styling to match your design, then it is possible to create [pluggable widgets](/apidocs-mxsdk/apidocs/pluggable-widgets#1-introduction) to replace some of the default navigation components.